❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Friends and family members can provide a shoulder to cry on and a listening ear.
 They can also offer perspective and advice on how to heal and move forward.

 Therapy is another great source of support.
-Therapy can help create a supportive environment where one or both partners can get their thoughts, feelings, and concerns out on the table.
+It can help create an environment where one or both partners can express their thoughts, feelings, and concerns.
 A therapist can also provide exercises and strategies for rebuilding the relationship and moving forward.

 Both partners should be seeking support, not just the person cheated on.
 The person who was doing the cheating will likely have their own emotions to work through and will also need a support system to help throughout the healing process.